mapkyca/KnownFlickrImport/README.md

 Known issues / TODO
 -------------------

-* [x] Flickr tags are space separated, except when words are delimited by quotes.
-This makes the regex complicated, so tags are not very well handled at the moment.
 * [ ] Preserve comments
 * [ ] Preserve collections/sets
 * [ ] Import videos